Grand Tetons sightseeing

 The park offers this birding info:

-Blacktail Ponds Overlook From this overlook north of Moose Junction view
+Blacktail Ponds Overlook.
+From this overlook north of Moose Junction view

-and goldeneyes.
+many different communities.
+Wetlands are home to American wigeons, blue-winged teal, mallards, and goldeneyes.
 Up to six species of swallows zip by catching insects.
 Bald eagles and osprey roost in the cottonwoods.
 Yellow warblers, song sparrows and willow flycatchers frequent the willows.

 You will need binoculars to see closely down at Blacktail ponds from the overlook: